ic3-software/ic3-reporting-api/doc/plugin/Theme.md

     selected: '#a05195',

     /**
-     * list of palettes available in the reporting
+     * list of palettes available in the Dashboards application */
-     */
     chartPalettes: {
         default: ["#e07a5f", "#f4f1de", "#3d405b", "#81b29a", "#f2cc8f"],